-Light leaf spot is the most damaging disease to crops in Scotland and in recent years is increasingly being identified as a serious problem in England.
-Fungicides work best as protectants so early action of application at the first sign of disease in the autumn is essential.
+Traditionally associated with Scotland and Northern England, light leaf spot is now widespread throughout the UK.
+Fungicides work best as protectants so early application at the first sign of disease in the autumn is essential.
 If crops are inadequately protected light leaf spot can spread through the plants affecting leaves, stems, flowers and pods.
 Untreated crops can suffer yield losses of 50% or more.

 In the most severe cases whole leaves can be killed; these often do not abscise and instead remain attached to the plant.
 When disease pressure is intense, light leaf spot affects the developing leaves and buds causing plant stunting and leaf distortion.